\"Writing.Com

 Ask & Answer

-Replies to my last For Authors newsletter ""A Certain Dreadful Fascination" that asked Is it really surprising that Stephen King is not terrified by AI?
+Replies to my last For Authors newsletter ""A Certain Dreadful Fascination"Open in new Window. that asked Is it really surprising that Stephen King is not terrified by AI?

-Damon Nomad wrote: Thoughtful newsletter on AI in writing.
+Damon Nomad Author Icon wrote: Thoughtful newsletter on AI in writing.
 Think back just five years ago, there was no conversation about AI in writing.
 There were other worries about it, like taking over defense systems.
 I don't think most writers saw it coming.
 Imagine where it might be in another five years.
 If we carbon-based life forms are still here. *Laugh*

 You are so right.
 Five years ago, AI was mostly a rudimentary program that was helping with small coding tasks here and there.
 I think the defense systems takeover could be a possibility, but I think they would disable weapons rather than misfire them.

-Quick-Quill wrote: I forgot to cancel the free AI trial for a year (grrrr) now I'm such with something I don't understand and tried once.
+Quick-Quill Author Icon wrote: I forgot to cancel the free AI trial for a year (grrrr) now I'm such with something I don't understand and tried once.
 The AI couldn't write anything I wanted.
 I put in the perimeters, and it still tried to give me something I couldn't use.
 I don't get how this thing works.
 How would it produce a story you would write?

 What a bummer!
 I have not (yet, I guess) been trapped having to pay for something after a "free" trial expires.
 I can feel your frustration with the payment and with the system ... that doesn't even work. *Cry*